ieg-dhr/friver/README.md

 ## Deployment

-To build the app for production, install the requirements as listed above and then run
+To build the app for production, install the requirements as listed above and change `bin/production.sh` to match your deployment.
+Then run it:

 ```
-yarn run build
+bin/build-production.sh
 ```

 This builds a production-ready version to the `public` directory.
 Copy its contents to your webserver.
-Make sure to follow the symlinks:
+The directory contains symlinks, make sure to replace those with their respective targets.